UNINETTSigma2/documentation/training/events/2023-04-hpc-on-boarding.md

 ## Preparing your machine for the course

 We assume you have the necessary tools installed on your machine and are able to use them.
 You need tools to login into a remote machine.
-If you need to install such tools, please see [prepare your machine section](https://wiki.uib.no/hpcdoc/index.php/HPC_and_NIRD_toolkit_course_fall_2020#Preparing_your_machine_for_the_course).
 If you are using Windows 10 or earlier versions and you don’t have a terminal to execute UNIX commands, you are requested to install [Git for windows](https://gitforwindows.org/).
+If you need help , please join us the login help session on 17th April at 13:00-14:00 using the same zoom link you receved via email.

+## Instructors

+- Sabry Razick
+- Bjørn Lindi
+- Maiken Pedersen
+- Espen Tangen
+- Magnar Bjørgve
+- Øystein Tveito
+- Siri Kallhovd
+- Radovan Bast
+- Dhanya Pushpadas

+## Coordinator

+- Dhanya Pushpadas